ABNIRML: Analyzing the Behavior of Neural IR Models

-We propose a new framework aimed at Analyzing the Behavior of Neural IR ModeLs (\sys) based on three testing strategies: ``measure and match'', ``textual manipulation'', and ``dataset transfer''.
-The ``measure and match'' strategy, akin to the diagnostic tests proposed by~\citet{Rennings2019AnAA}, constructs test samples by controlling one measurement (e.g., term frequency) and varying another (e.g., document length) using samples from an existing IR collection.
-The ``textual manipulation'' strategy tests the effect that altering the document text has on ranking.
-The ``dataset transfer'' strategy constructs tests from non-IR datasets.
-The new tests allow us to isolate model characteristics---such as sensitivity to word order, or preference for summarized rather than full documents---that are imperceptible using other approaches.
-We also release an open-source implementation of our framework that makes it easy to define new diagnostics and to replicate the analysis on new models.
+We propose a new framework aimed at Analyzing the Behavior of Neural IR ModeLs (\sys\footnote{Pronounced /ab'n\textschwa{}rm\textschwa{}l/, similar to ``abnormal''.}), which aims to probe the sensitivity of ranking models on specific textual properties.
+Probes consist of samples comprised of a query and two contrastive documents.
+We propose three strategies for building probes.
+The ``measure and match'' strategy (akin to the diagnostic datasets proposed by~\citet{Rennings2019AnAA}) constructs probing samples by controlling one measurement (e.g., term frequency) and varying another (e.g., document length) using samples from an existing IR collection. \smm{Unlike~\citet{Rennings2019AnAA}, our framework generalizes the idea to any measurable characteristic, rather than relying chiefly on prior proposed IR axioms.} A second strategy, ``textual manipulation,'' probes the effect that altering the text of a document text has on its ranking.
+Finally, a ``dataset transfer'' strategy constructs probes from non-IR datasets.
+The new probes allow us to isolate model characteristics---such as sensitivity to word order\smm{, degree of lexical simplicity, or even factuality}---that cannot be analyzed using other approaches.